vault27/Foundation/paloalto.md

 ### Vulnerability Protection

 - Create profile, Add rules and exceptions to profile
-- Protect against buffer overflows, illegal code execution, and other attempts to exploit client- and server-side vulnerabilities
+- Protect against buffer overflows, illegal code execution, and other attempts to exploit client and server-side vulnerabilities
 - You create a rule, for every rule you filter signatures: CVE, Threat Name, Severity, Host Type, and then you specify what to do with these signatures: Action and Packet Capture
 - Packet capture can be enabled
 - Action for all signatures in a rule or Default
 - Host type can be configured: client or server
 - When the vulnerability protection action profile is set to reset-both, the associated threat log might display action as reset-server.
 As discussed earlier, this occurs when the firewall detects the threat at the beginning of a session and presents the client with a 503-block page.
 Since, the block place disallows the connection, only the server-side connection is reset
 - The default Vulnerability Protection Profile protects clients and servers from all known critical-, high-, and medium-severity threats

+Exceptions

+- Exceptions from rules
+- Signature is searched by ID or name or CVE...
+- Signature is configured - for example amount of bruteforce attempts
+- Action is configured - Block IP fro example
+- Packet capture is configured

 Best practises